jordanconnelly/configure-ad/README.md

 <br />
 <h2>Creating Users and Logging In As One</h2>
 </p>
 While logged into DC-1 in the Admin account, run PowerShell_ISE from the Start menu as an administrator.
-Create a new file and paste the contents of the script ((https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) into it.
+Create a new file and paste the contents of the <a href="https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1">script</a> into it.
 Run the script to observe the accounts being created.
 <p>
 <img src="https://imgur.com/pFxvFf1.png">
 <img src="https://imgur.com/v6C36pk.png">